tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-07-Ins_Asyncio.md

     return account, data_df, dashboard
   ```

-* The `update_dashboard` function has been modified to only display the price plot of the closing price of BTC/USD.
+* The `update_dashboard` function has been modified to only display the price plot of the closing price of BTC/USD for simplicity purposes.

   ```python
   def update_dashboard(account, data, dashboard):